-Pineapple upside down cheesecake salad is just as delicious as it sounds!
-Whip up this dessert in minutes with canned fruit and pantry staples.
+Pineapple Upside Down Cheesecake is even easier to make in cheesecake salad form!
+Whip up this dessert salad in minutes with canned fruit and pantry staples.

 Pineapple Upside Down Cheesecake Salad